Quintero brothers: Work

 Many of their pieces are of a costumbrismo nature, describing what it's like being from their native Andalusian lands, but leaving aside the gloomy and miserable vision of social ills.
 According to Francisco Ruiz Ramón in Historia del Teatro Español Siglo XX (Cátedra, 1995), "the basic assumptions of this theater are those of a naive naturalistic realism".
 In the thirties their art was used in the cinema, creating several scripts for the films of the mythical Estrellita Castro.
 They did not contribute any substantial technical or structural novelty, but they refined Andalusianism in the same way that Carlos Arniches did.
-In Madrid, However, they never went further indepth with their social ideas, which stops at tenderness and melodramatics.
+In Madrid, However, they never went further in-depth with their social ideas, which stops at tenderness and melodramatics.
 In short, they are bourgeois comedies that offer an idealized and friendly vision of Andalusia that does not worry the average viewer; the joy of living silences any hint of dramatic conflict.
 It was this joie de vivre that saved the theater of the Quintero brothers from critics such as Ramón Pérez de Ayala, José Martínez Ruiz and Luis Cernuda.

 Their Complete Works were published in Madrid: Fernando Fe y Espasa-Calpe, 1918-1947, in forty-two volumes.

+International reception

+The plays had some success in translation.

+In 1928 Peggy Ashcroft appeared in a London production of the comedy El Centenario.
+The production was at the Lyric Theatre (Hammersmith) and used the English version by Harley and Helen Granville-Barker.

+Tomás Ó hÉighneacháin translated the same play into Irish in 1933.

+Céad bliain d'aois, to give the play its Irish title, was performed at the Gate Theatre, Dublin, the following year.

+The production was by An Comhar Drámaíochta (the Gaelic Dramatic Society), a theatre company which received a state subsidy to provide theatre in Irish.